Hapag-Lloyd/terraform-aws-bastion-host-ssm/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of the project
 - [ ] I have performed a self-review of my own code
 - [ ] I have made corresponding changes to the documentation
-- [ ] I have used pre-commit hook to update the Terraform documentation